-by analytically optimizing Eq.
-3 prior to optimization.
-In contrast, the existing methods require forward and backward (for gradients) evaluation of the distance in Eq.
-3 in every iteration of the optimization.
+Discussion-Existing techniques [LHS\20, KRH21, ZCT\21] also utilize the distance between the depth reprojected pixel q and pixel p, but they directly use it along with other loss functions to optimize the network parameters.
+Our approach of computing pseudo reference depth maps has two main advantages.
+First, our approach is more efficient as we compute the pseudo reference depth maps by analytically optimizing Equation (3) prior to optimization.
+In contrast, the existing methods require forward and backward (for gradients) evaluation of the distance in Equation (3) in every iteration of the optimization.
 Second, by directly using this distance in optimization, existing methods ignore the inaccuracies of the optical flows.
 However, as discussed below, computing the pseudo reference depth allows us to discard the depth maps computed with inaccurate flows.

-Per-frame Pseudo Reference Depth.
-As discussed, the inaccuracies in the pseudo reference depth maps negatively impacts the quality of the results.
-To mitigate this issues, we make an observation that all the computed per-pair pseudo reference depth maps for a particular frame $(D{i\rightarrow j}^)$ where j is the index of a set of neighboring frames) should have similar the depth values.
+Per-frame pseudo reference depth.
+As discussed, the inaccuracies in the pseudo reference depth maps negatively impact the quality of the results.
+To mitigate this issues, we make an observation that all the computed per-pair pseudo reference depth maps for a particular frame $(D^{i\rightarrow j})$ where j is the index of a set of neighbouring frames) should have similar the depth values.
 Therefore, the ones that do not agree with the majority are computed using inaccurate flows and should not be taken into account during optimization.
-Based on this observation, we propose to compute per-frame pseudo reference depth maps at each frame as follows:
+Based on this observation, we propose to compute per-frame pseudo reference depth by obtaining the median of all the per-pair pseudo reference depth maps at each frame as follows: